lvshuiyiqing/instcov-1/README.md

 	For the default option, only decision recording is enabled.
 If you want to enable coverage recording for conditions, please add `-inst-conditions`.

-	Besides, switch statements are not instrumented by default, you can enable this feature by using `-inst-switch`.
-Note that the branches for `switch` statements are in reverse order of their appearence.
-Besides, the branch id of `switch` statements start from 2.
-This is used to distinguish from binary decisions.

 	You need to explicitly specify option `-mf <file_name>`.
 InstCov will only instrument those files matching `<file_name>`.
 Note that we have preprocessed the source file using `-E` option in Step 1.
 The preprocessed